 Our objective is to ensure that you are supported in managing problems which you may face inside or outside university so you can work to the best of your abilities during your studies.

 Our Welfare Advisors and Student Support Service deal with concerns in confidence however, there may be exceptions where they have to break confidentiality such as, when someone is at risk of harming themselves or others or there are safeguarding concerns.
 No verbal or written information would otherwise be exchanged outside our Student Support Service without your knowledge or consent.

 Please email your local team regarding your wellbeing needs.

 Norwich (University of East Anglia)

 Working with local accommodation providers in each of our campus cities, we give you access to great local options.

-We guarantee you an offer of accommodation in the first year of your undergraduate degree if you've accepted us as your firm choice and applied for accommodation by 31 March in the year of entry, with the exception of our Bristol and Guildford campuses.
+We guarantee you an offer of accommodation in the first year of your undergraduate degree if you've accepted us as your firm choice and applied for accommodation by 31 March in the year of entry.

 Our online accommodation portal (hyperlink to ) provides helpful advice on choosing a property to rent near your campus as well as a property listings search for students who have accepted at our university.